tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 ## Construct a service SAS

 The following image represents the parts of the shared access signature URI.
-Required parts appear in orange.
+The required parts appear in orange.
 The fields that make up the SAS token are described in subsequent sections.

 :::image type="content" source="media/ElementsofaSharedAccessSignatureURL.png" alt-text="Diagram of the parameter elements of a shared access signature URL.":::